Green Revolution Essay in 100, 200, and 500 Words

 In India, M.S.
 Swaminathan is regarded as the Father of the Green Revolution.
 His scientific methods and studies allowed India to increase its agricultural production and become a sustainable country.
 Swaminathan’s efforts also contributed to India’s economic growth.
 In India, more than 50% of the population is employed in agriculture or related occupations.
 These people were able to extract natural resources to their full potential with the modern techniques introduced by MS Swaminathan.

 Today, India is the largest producer of milk, pulses, and jute.
-Not only this, India is the second largest producer of rice, wheat, sugarcane, groundnut, vegetables, fruit, and cotton.
-The Green Revolution was a transformative phase in the history of India and the world, where agricultural production was able to sustain the entire population.’
+India also stands as the world’s second-largest producer of crops like rice, wheat, sugarcane, groundnut, vegetables, fruits, and cotton.
+The Green Revolution marked a significant turning point for India and the global agricultural landscape, enabling food production to meet the needs of a growing population.

 Also Read: Essay on Save Trees: Trees for Generations